kristof777/RoboSport-Software-Engineering/README.md

 My Work on Implementation:

-	For an example of finalized code that I worked on, go to the Interprerter and InterpreterFunctions classes.
+	For an example of my work, view to the Interpreter and InterpreterFunctions classes.

+This project was not entirely complete, though the aformentioned sections are finalized.
-I did not do the unit testing for the InterpreterFunctiopns class, and had I continued to work on this project I would have redone them.
+I did not do the unit testing for the InterpreterFunctions class, and had we continued with this project, they would have been more thouroughly done.